steventhorne/nvim-waterme/README.md

 })
 ```

-Vim highlight `WatermeNormal` can also be changed to customize the notification border.
+Vim highlight `WatermeNormal` can also be changed to customize the notification border of `nvim-notify`.